semperai/amica/README.md

 You can import VRM files, adjust the voice to fit the character, and generate response text that includes emotional expressions.

+> **For Windows Users**: Please create a new folder for Amica during installation to prevent the unintentional deletion of other files during uninstallation.

 <p align="center">
   <a href="https://github.com/semperai/amica/releases/latest">
     <img src="https://img.shields.io/badge/Download%20for%20Windows%20-black?style=for-the-badge&logo=windows" />